Mmessiter/LockDownRadioControl/README.md

 This is a very full featured 16 channel Radio Control system for models of all kinds.
 I've been developing this project since Lockdown in May 2020.

-I and several friends have flown many models with it for about 4 years so far, without _even one_ problem.
+I and several friends have flown many models with it for about 4 years so far, without any problem.

 It's proven to be at good as, and in some respects better than, popular commercially available radio control systems, as well as the other open source radio control firmware.